Learn how to become a cybersecurity data analyst and the benefits of working in cybersecurity.

 A cybersecurity data analyst, also known as an information security analyst, protects organizations from cyberattacks and security breaches by analyzing data to assess vulnerabilities in infrastructure and computer networks.

-The typical tasks you will perform as a cybersecurity data analyst are similar to those of a general data analyst.
-However, in this role, you will analyze and interpret data specifically relevant to cybersecurity and the safety of a company.
+The typical tasks you'll perform as a cybersecurity data analyst are similar to those of a general data analyst.
+However, in this role, you'll analyze and interpret data specifically relevant to cybersecurity and the safety of a company.
 Duties and responsibilities include:

 Analyzing and assessing security systems and infrastructure